-In an effort to promote and encourage economic development projects in Rice County, the County will serve as the clearinghouse of information, as a technical resource for programs and regulations, and provide technical assistance on specific economic development activities.
+In an effort to promote and encourage economic development projects in Rice County, the County will serve as a clearinghouse of information, as a technical resource for programs and regulations, and provide technical assistance on specific economic development activities.
 Rice County has established a network of public and private partners that cooperate to work towards the goal of improving the County’s tax base and creating quality jobs.

 Rice County provides a breadth of economic development incentives, and is committed to meeting the financial and tax needs of our business partners.
 This includes finding creative solutions to financial needs, helping to identify resources, and understanding the role of tax incentives in determining business location and growth needs.